 The related trending queries also show much more commercial intent than web search counterparts.

 Sure enough, the standard web search for air fryers includes recipe searches and product recall information.

 But on the shopping search, you can see current retail trends.

-Just based on this breakdown of only five searches, you can isolate three key trends to use for your ecommerce site:
+Just based on this breakdown of a few searches, you can isolate three key trends to use for your ecommerce site:

 And we’re only halfway done covering what you can do with Google Trends.

 Tip - Include these terms in your Google Ads campaign.
 New to Google ads?
 Here's a Google Ads tutorial for beginners.

 The Freshness Update affected up to 35% of searches when it was rolled out, and has been a constant in SEO ever since.
 It's hard to stay on top of competitive searches with older content.

 Since both Google and users value fresh content, it makes sense to update your content just in time for the high seasons of demand for each search term.
 Not only does it give you a possible edge in ranking consideration, but you go through the exercise to be sure that your content is delivering factual, relevant information.